A2.8: Holiday disaster?

 The website Show

-Perdere qualcosa: to lose something (Italian)
+Perdere qualcosa: losing something (Italian)

 Perdere qualcosa